 ▼My favorite is hot pastrami on rye bread with yellow mustard.▼

 1951.
 George Stephen’s (Mr. Stephen) Family came to America from an area near the border of France and Germany.
-The family made their way to the Joliet area of Illinois and there they set about farming and they were quite successful at it.
-One of Mr. Stephen's relatives had an opportunity to apprentice in the metalworking business at an early age and this is likely how others in the family made their way to the Chicago area and became involved in that industry.
+The family made their way to the Joliet area of Illinois, and there they set about farming, and they were quite successful at it.
+One of Mr. Stephen's relatives had an opportunity to apprentice in the metalworking business at an early age, and this is likely how others in the family made their way to the Chicago area and became involved in that industry.
 In 1885, in Chicago, two brothers by the name of Weber had set up a metal spinning and stamping business near the west loop of Chicago.
-They occupied several different loft buildings in that area over the years and in 1933 they hired Mr. Stephen.
-It was the depression and Mr. Stephen had lost his job as an estimator for a sheet metal company and Weber Bros hired him as a salesman.
-By the time WWII comes around Mr. Stephen is a majority stockholder along with one of the Weber Brothers sons and an unknown third party who is also the plant manager.
-This third party then passes away and Mr. Stephen assumes that role with the company.
-With the war going Mr. Stephen would work endless late-night hours filling the orders and contracts created by the war effort.
-Shortly after the war ends George A Stephen (George), Mr. Stephen's son joins the company.
-George came up with what’s called a posting tray which holds posting cards and the item did quite well on the market then George came up with the garden lamps and a few other items that were sold.
+They occupied several different loft buildings in that area over the years, and in 1933 they hired Mr. Stephen.
+It was the depression, and Mr. Stephen had lost his job as an estimator for a sheet metal company, and Weber Bros hired him as a salesman.
+By the time WWII comes around, Mr. Stephen is a majority stockholder along with one of the Weber Brothers sons and an unknown third party who is also the plant manager.
+This third party then passes away, and Mr. Stephen assumes that role with the company.
+With the war going on, Mr. Stephen would work endless late-night hours filling the orders and contracts created by the war effort.
+Shortly after the war ends, George A Stephen (George), Mr. Stephen's son, joins the company.
+George came up with what’s called a posting tray which holds posting cards, and the item did quite well on the market.
+Then George came up with the garden lamps and a few other items that were sold.
 But he was looking for something bigger and better.
-By the early 1950s, George's kettle is on the drawing board and George is convinced that this is the product the company can use to take the next step in its growth and future.
-The kettle was expensive to produce and it tied up the company’s spinning machines keeping them from other contracts they needed to fulfill.
-The price of the finished product was around $50 ($540 today), when other barbecues on the market were selling for around $7.
-Producing the grill in 1951, George knew he had to increase sales and prove his idea was a winner and for this, he took his product out to the people.
+By the early 1950s, George's kettle is on the drawing board, and George is convinced that this is the product the company can use to take the next step in its growth and future.
+The kettle was expensive to produce, and it tied up the company’s spinning machines keeping them from other contracts they needed to fulfill.
+The price of the finished product was around $50 ($540 today) when other barbecues on the market were selling for around $7.
+Producing the grill in 1951, George knew he had to increase sales and prove his idea was a winner, and for this, he took his product out to the people.
 He blanketed the Chicago and surrounding region with cooking demonstrations using a group of trained cooks, many of whom worked for the company during the week and cooked on the weekends.
 George also went head to head with The Big Boy Brazier style grill at many conventions and events across the country.

 1979.
 French cuisine still rules Chicago dining.
 In Chicago Magazine's reader's survey, five of the best seven restaurants are French; L'Escargot, La Fontaine, Le Francais, Jovan, Tango, The Berghoff, and the Cape Cod Room.
 Of the 14 in the second tier, eight are French or French-inspired.